Hart Crane: Death

 Crane and Peggy decided to return to New York on the steamship Orizaba in April 1932 because Crane's stepmother had invited him back to settle the estate of his father, who had died the month prior.
 This was the same ship aboard which he had gone to Cuba in 1926.
 The Orizaba departed from Vera Cruz, Mexico on April 23 and stopped at Havana, Cuba on April 26.
 While aboard, Crane was assaulted after making sexual advances to a male crew member.

-Just before noon on April 27, 1932, Crane jumped into the Gulf of Mexico.
+Just before noon on April 27, 1932, Crane jumped into the Atlantic Ocean.
 (Note: Clive Fisher's biography of Crane, Hart Crane: A Life, mistakenly states he jumped into the Caribbean.)

 Although he had been drinking heavily and left no suicide note, witnesses believed his intentions to be suicidal, as several reported that he exclaimed "Goodbye, everybody!" before jumping overboard.
 The ship was about 300 mi from Cuba.
 An article the following day in The New York Times linked his death to his father's.
 His body was never recovered.
 A marker on his father's tombstone at Park Cemetery outside Garrettsville, Ohio includes the inscription, "Harold Hart Crane 1899–1932 lost at sea."